 These self-destructing apps are great to use on desktops or mobiles, and especially with emails or Slack.
+You might even want to try sending a message in Morse code.
 But if you want a secure self-destructing app for your chats, check out our homemade brew.

 MakeUseOf made obliviate, a secret messaging app that auto-destroys messages.
 You can set a timer, and even destroy the message before it has been read.
 Check it out, you’ll love obliviate.